-Harmful, Toxic Chemicals found in Skin, Hair and Beauty Products are being found to cause more Harm than Good!
+Are your Beauty Products causing your more Harm than Good?
+Harmful, Toxic Chemicals found in Skin, Hair and Beauty Products are being linked to causative factors of cancer and hormone disturbances

 Over the years working as a beauty and skin care consultant then bringing into the equation Naturopathic medicine.
 It came to my attention of the fact that a long list of cosmetics, skin and hair care products that were advertised to promote beauty, ageless, healthy skin and hair were quite damaging for your skin and hair as well as causing long-term health problems.
 As I studied further it came to my attention that some of the more expensive products were just as damaging and harmful.